abeeto/project-group14-DATA301/README.md

 ## Team Members

 - Abhinav Thota: I'm a third year CS student and I live off Indomie.
+(Teammate 1)
 - Person 2: one sentence about you!
+(Teammate 2)
 - Person 3: one sentence about you!
+(Teammate 3)

 ## Images